StoneOrbits/VortexEngine/docs/basic_usage.md

 The main purpose of a **hold** is to enter the menus, but it is also used as an auxiliary input in some places.

-Now that you understand the basics of controlling your vortex device, try **holding** the navigation button till the leds start alternating white blinks, this is [The Menus](menus.html)
+Now that you understand the basics of controlling your vortex device, try **holding** the navigation button till the leds start alternating white blinks, then continue reading over at [The Menus](menus.html)